How a Salesperson Should Tackle Each Quarter

 Business Development

-As the first quarter of the year comes to a close, it’s time that you start thinking about how you will be interacting with your prospects through the remainder of the year.
+As each quarter ends, it’s time to start thinking about how you will interact with your prospects through the remainder of the year.
 Each quarter presents different variables that can make it difficult to close deals.
 Here is what each salesperson should know about their prospecting cycles and how they should tackle their prospect during those times.

 Quarter Two (April, May, June)